glennj/exercism.io/jq/grade-stats/README.md

 75 | letter_grade   # => "C"
 ```

-## Count the number of students for each letter grade
+## 2. Count the number of students for each letter grade

-The function `count_letter_grades` will take an object mapping a student's name to their grade.
+The function `count_letter_grades` will take an object mapping student names to their grades.
-The output will be an object mapping the letter grade to the number of students with that grade.
+The output will be an object mapping each letter grade to the number of students with that grade.

 Example: